subtopia-algo/subtopia-js-sdk/README.md

 const response = await SubtopiaClient.subscribe(
   {
     subscriber: { address: {PUT_WALLET_ADDRESS}, signer: {PUT_WALLET_SIGNER} },
-    smiID: { PUT_SMI_ID_HERE }, // number - the ID of the SMI instance you want to subscribe to
+    smiID: { PUT_PRODUCT_ID_HERE }, // number - the ID of the SMI instance you want to subscribe to
     expirationType: { PUT_EXPIRATION_TYPE_HERE }, // pick duration from SubscriptionExpirationType enum.
 If there is a discount available for this duration, it will be auto applied.
   },
   { client: {PUT_ALGOD_INSTANCE_HERE} // object of type algosdk.Algodv2